RSEmail/provoke/doc/source/config.rst

 A configuration file is not required for using provoke, but it does add some distinctly necessary control for larger applications.

-Config files can be passed in using the ``--config`` option of *provoke-worker*.
+Config files can be passed in using the ``--config`` option of *provoke*.
 They are loaded using Python's built-in |ConfigParser| class.
 Provoke will read its configuration and then pass the |ConfigParser| object to the plugin init function.

 ``[daemon]`` Section
 --------------------